alh-repo/Blockchain/README.md

 Blockchain

-This is a blockchain built to tokenize a Real Estate Assest and record it's title history.
+This is a blockchain built to tokenize a Real Estate Asset and record its title history.
 Following the bitcoin design this blockchain is optimized via a merkle tree data structure.